Vansladd/Amazon_web_scraper/README.md

 ```bash
 streamlit run streamlit_app/app.py
 ```

+## Testing
+Unit Tests
+Unit tests for the core functionality are located in the tests/ directory.
+These tests verify the correctness of the individual functions and modules.

+Run unit tests:
+pytest tests/

+## CI/CD Pipeline
+The project includes a CI/CD pipeline powered by GitHub Actions.
+Every time code is pushed to the main branch or a pull request is made, the following steps occur:

+  1. Code Checkout: The latest code is checked out from the repository.

+  2. Set up Python environment: A virtual environment is set up, and dependencies are installed.

+  3. Run Unit Tests: Unit tests are executed to ensure the core functionality is working correctly.

 ### 🚧 Known Issues
 If you're running Airflow for the first time, make sure to initialize the database before running the DAGs.